enum314/nemesis/docs/discord-client.md

 The extended Client class provides several important features:

 1. **Integrated Logger**: Direct access to the logging system via `client.logger`
+2. **Addon Storage**: A collection for storing and accessing registered addons
-2. **Command Storage**: A collection for storing and accessing slash commands
+3. **Command Storage**: A collection for storing and accessing slash commands
-3. **Event Storage**: A collection for storing and accessing event handlers
+4. **Event Storage**: A collection for storing and accessing event handlers
+5. **Configuration Storage**: A collection for storing and accessing configuration instances
-4. **Command Dispatcher**: An instance of the Dispatcher class for handling command registrations and interactions
+6. **Command Dispatcher**: An instance of the Dispatcher class for handling command registrations and interactions

 ## Type Extensions